uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 === 3.2.3 Weighted K-Means Function

-To characterize the data better, a weighted k-means function was implemented to create weighted centroids for each borough.
-First, four additional functions had to be created before doing the k-means function (init_centroids, calc_distances, calc_groups, and update_centroids!).
-After these four functions resulted in a working weighted k_means function, rows with missing data values had to be dropped to further clean the data.
-After variables were created for the point locations and the weights (in terms of injury count), the centroids were plotted and implemented into the plot.
+To enhance representation of incident density within the clustering results, a weighted K-means approach was implemented.
+Weighted centroids were constructed to emphasize cluster influence in areas with greater injury frequency.
+Prior to applying the weighted K-means algorithm, four supporting functions were developed to initialize the model and ensure iterative consistency: init_centroids, calc_distances, calc_groups, and update_centroids!.
+These functions collectively enabled the construction of a functional weighted clustering routine.
 #v(1em)
+Rows containing missing values were removed to improve data reliability.
+Point locations and associated weights, defined by recorded injury counts, were then used to generate centroid positions.
+The resulting centroids were visualized within the clustering plot to illustrate spatial concentration patterns.
+#v(1em)
 === 3.2.4 Model Evaluation

-The plots are in the form of a scatter map showing the four cluster groups representing four of the boroughs in New York City.
-These cluster groups also closely represent how the actual boroughs are oriented within New York City, which allows for accurate data visualization.
-The second plot shows the additional weighted centroids in the form of stars that came from the weighted k-means function.
+Model performance was evaluated through scatter map visualizations that display four cluster groups corresponding to the four boroughs included in the dataset.
+The spatial distribution of the clusters closely aligns with the geographic layout of New York City, demonstrating that the clustering structure is consistent with real-world urban boundaries.
+A supplementary visualization presents the weighted centroids as star markers, highlighting areas with the highest proportional burden of injury-related incidents.
+#v(1em)
+These visual outcomes indicate that the weighted K-means method produces clusters that reflect spatial variation in incident concentration and support interpretation of localized construction safety patterns.
 #v(2em)
 == 3.3 Decision Tree Classification Models Methodology
 #v(1em)
 === 3.3.1 Data Preparation

-For this model, three features from the data set where implemented (borough, check description, injuries).
-Similarly to the k-means methodology, Staten Island will also be excluded from this dataset.
-The check descriptions list the different reasons of these construction incidents that occurred.
-This model’s check descriptions will contain “Worker Fell”, “Mechanical Construction Equipment”, “Material Failure”, “Scaffold/Shoring Installations”, “Excavation/Soil Work”.
-There was an additional check description in the dataset called, “Other Construction”, but that would be excluded because of the ambiguous nature of this description.
+The decision tree model was developed using three features from the dataset: Borough, Check Description, and Injuries.
+Consistent with the K-means clustering methodology, Staten Island was excluded due to insufficient sample size, which would otherwise limit interpretive reliability.
+The Check Description field identifies the reported cause of each construction incident.
+For this model, the categories included "Worker Fell," "Mechanical Construction Equipment," "Material Failure," "Scaffold/Shoring Installations," and "Excavation/Soil Work."
+The category "Other Construction" was removed due to its ambiguous classification and limited analytical value.

 #v(1em)
 === 3.3.2 Model Architecture

-The model will contain two independent variables and one dependent variable.

-*Input Selections*: Boroughs and check descriptions

-*Output Selection*: Injuries (number and percentage)

-There will be five decision trees in total, with four of them displaying the results from each borough and the last one displaying the overall results across the four boroughs from the dataset.
-The three components of a typical decision tree are the root nodes, branches, internal nodes, and leaf nodes.
+The model utilized two independent variables, Borough and Check Description, and one dependent variable, Injury Count.
+Five decision trees were produced: four representing each individual borough and one displaying the aggregated results across the four boroughs.
+The structure of the decision tree consists of a hierarchical arrangement that includes root nodes, internal nodes, branches, and leaf nodes.
+For each leaf node, both the number and percentage of injuries were calculated to show incident severity distribution.

 *Root Node*: Borough

 *Internal Nodes*: Check Description

 *Leaf Nodes*: Injuries

-There will be three leaf nodes per each internal node, characterizing where injuries would be more than one, equal to one, or less than one (zero) for each incident.
-The injuries’ numbers and percentages would then be displayed for each of these leaf nodes.

 #v(1em)
 === 3.3.3 Classification & Grouping of Data

-The data would be grouped by borough and analyzed using Microsoft Excel.
-Excel’s functions would be used to calculate the sums and percentages for the injuries.
-The actual models would then be created using Microsoft PowerPoint.
+The dataset was grouped by borough, and summary statistics for injury counts were calculated using Microsoft Excel.
+The structure and graphical representation of the decision tree models were constructed in Microsoft PowerPoint to support visual interpretability and comparative analysis across boroughs.

 #v(1em)
 === 3.3.4 Model Evaluation

-The model will show the structure of the model as described in the Model Architecture section, with the nodes appearing as rectangles and the branches appearing as arrows.
+The decision tree model outputs illustrate the branching structure described in the model architecture.
+Nodes appear as rectangular blocks, while directional arrows indicate hierarchical decision paths.
+This visual format facilitates identification of incident categories associated with higher injury risk across different boroughs.
 == 3.4 Neural Network Classification Models Methodology
 #v(1em)
 === 3.4.1 Data Preparation
-To enhance model performance, two additional parameters were integrated:
+Two additional parameters were integrated to enhance model performance:

-*NoncompliantCount*, representing the frequency of non-compliant behaviors , [16]

-*IssueNumber*, representing the volume of active construction projects in a specific area and month, allowing for temporal lags[17]
+*NoncompliantCount*, representing the frequency of non-compliant behaviors , [16] *IssueNumber*, representing the volume of active construction projects in a specific area and month, allowing for temporal lags[17]

-Five input features were selected from the final dataset *(df_final)*: Average Temperature *(AvgTemp)*, Average Precipitation *(AvgPrecip)*, Weighted Heat Vulnerability Index *(HVI_w)*, NoncompliantCount, and IssueNumber.
-The target variable, Injury, was binarized: samples with an injury count greater than zero were labeled as "Injury Occurred" (1), while others were labeled as 0.
-To address dimensional discrepancies, a *StandardScaler* was applied to standardize all input features.
-The dataset was randomly partitioned into a training set (80%) and a validation set (20%).
+Five input variables were selected from the final dataset: Average Temperature (AvgTemp), Average Precipitation (AvgPrecip), Weighted Heat Vulnerability Index (HVI_w), NoncompliantCount, and IssueNumber.
+The target variable, Injury, was binarized by assigning a label of 1 to observations with at least one injury and 0 otherwise.
+A StandardScaler was applied to standardize input features, and the dataset was divided into training (80 percent) and validation (20 percent) partitions.
 #v(1em)
 === 3.4.2 Model Architecture
-A three-layer Feedforward Neural Network (FNN) was adopted as the predictive model.
-The architecture is defined as follows:
+A three-layer Feedforward Neural Network (FNN) was utilized as the predictive framework.
+The model architecture included:

 *Input Layer*: Corresponds to the five input features.